geniegeist/academia-homepage-builder/README.md

 # ResumeEdit

 Every serious graduate student needs a resume website.
+With ResumeEdit you can easily create your own resume website from different themes using Markdown.

 [Demo](https://geniegeist.github.io/resumeedit/)

 In progress...